I must admit I did think the oil would be slightly warmer, but it feels ok.

 * Click on the image to download *

 In your email, you could include a gift guide with your services and products (if you sell any).
 And if you collaborate with any other therapists, you could create a gift list with some of your services and some of theirs.
 This is a really nice way of supporting your community!
-Consider collaborating with florists and gift shops to promote each other's offers or to promote a package you have created together for example a bunch of flowers and a massage.
+Consider collaborating with florists and gift shops to promote each other's offers or to promote a package you have created together, for example, a bunch of flowers and a massage.

 * Click on the image to download *

-These templates can also be displayed proudly in your clinic but also shared on social media so you can show your clients that you are always thinking of ways to help them!
+These templates can also be displayed proudly in your clinic but also shared on social media, so you can show your clients that you are always thinking of ways to help them!

-Step 4 - Use social media to promote your special offer starting a few weeks in advance
+Step 4 - Use social media to promote your special offer, starting a few weeks in advance

 Turn terms like pamper or treat on their head to cleverly reinforce your ultimate goal - encouraging clients (including worn-out mums!) to have treatments as regularly as they can to avoid aches and pains building up to more serious issues.

-Step 5 - Update your website, booking system, social media banners (Facebook page header etc) and posts to remind people that Mother’s Day is around the corner.
+Step 5 - Update your website, booking system, social media banners (Facebook page header, etc) and posts to remind people that Mother’s Day is around the corner.

 Step 6 - If you run ads, consider sending people to a purpose-built landing page for Mother’s Day rather than your generic homepage.